-There are also several charities that offer great support including telephone helplines, guidance and information and lots of other support channels.
+Several charities offer great support including telephone helplines, guidance and information and lots of other support channels.
 Charities in the UK include:

-There are also many charities that support people with specific issues such as substance abuse, dealing with bereavement, eating disorders, panic attacks and many more.
+Many charities support people with specific issues such as substance abuse, dealing with bereavement, eating disorders, panic attacks and many more.

 The sooner that you start talking about your mental health, the sooner you will be able to work out what has the best results for you, as it is a different situation for everyone dealing with mental health problems.
 If you feel like you are struggling with your mental health, the first step is to talk about it, so speak to a friend or visit your nearest health clinic.